juliendubost/black-jack-resolver/README.md

 Solving is based on a [directed acyclic graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph) representation of hand states

 Hypothesis are:
-- An infinite number of decks, at any time the probability of draw is 1/13 for any card but a 10-valued card and 4/13 for a ten-valued card
+- An infinite number of decks, at any time the probability of drawing card that is not ten-valued is 1/13 and 4/13 for a 10-valued card
 - Dealer (aka bank) hit under 17 and stop on any soft or hard hand with value greater or equal than 17
+- Infinite split allowed for player hand

 # Install using poetry